ReactiveCocoa/ReactiveSwift/Documentation/DesignGuidelines.md

 ## Implementing new operators

-RAC provides a long list of built-in [operators][] that should cover most use cases; however, RAC is not a closed system.
-It's entirely valid to implement additional operators for specialized uses, or for consideration in ReactiveCocoa itself.
+ReactiveSwift provides a long list of built-in [operators][] that should cover most use cases; however, ReactiveSwift is not a closed system.
+It's entirely valid to implement additional operators for specialized uses, or for consideration in ReactiveSwift itself.

 Implementing a new operator requires a careful attention to detail and a focus